Introduction

 Conclusion and Next Steps

-Adopt a Sustainable CFP is not just a trend - it's a strategic imperative.
+Adopting a sustainable PCP is not just a trend - it's a strategic imperative.
 Companies that structure their production planning and control with a focus on sustainability achieve financial, operational and reputational gains, as well as contributing to a more balanced future.

 Do you want to know how to implement these practices in your organization?